Characters: Homestuck Pre Scratch Trolls

 - Rebel Without a Cause: Porrim's belief is that he has to rebel against everything, even if it means nothing to do so.

-- Red Herring: There were some hints that him and Meulin had the same relationship as their A2-counterparts.
+- Red Herring: There were some hints that he and Meulin had the same relationship as their A2-counterparts.
 This was promptly shot down when they appeared.

 - Sesquipedalian Loquaciousness: Even more than Kanaya, and most of the the light heroes, who have this as their hat.